brodaclop/metatholm/src/lib/lore/ancestry/kalovin_en.md

 Their biggest settlements are in the frozen south, which according to their legends were the earliest settlements on the continent.

-Common prejudices about them are that they're aloof and uptight, snobbish and obsessed with their past glory.
+Common prejudices about them are that they're aloof and high-handed, snobbish and obsessed with their past glory.

 `AbilitiesList`